-You can’t send an email to just say ‘hi’ to your subscribers.
-However, there are other ways to engage with them time-to-time but it still has to be purpose-driven.
+You can’t send an email just to say ‘hi’ to your subscribers.
+However, there are other ways to engage with them time-to-time, but it still has to be purpose-driven.

 Every company has a different email marketing strategy.
 But the most common is to make your emails few, highly relevant, and purposeful.

 Some email types or emails with certain purposes are common amongst multiple or all email marketing campaigns, such as :

 - Product Offers